Shubhx3/bogo-offer-ui/README.md

 This project implements a Buy One Get One (BOGO) offer user interface for an e-commerce platform.
 It features a responsive design with customizable product options and an interactive selection process.

+## Features

+- Multiple BOGO offer options with different discounts
+- Interactive UI with expandable options
+- Customization options for each product (size and color)
+- Real-time price updates
+- "Add to Cart" functionality
+- Responsive design for various screen sizes

+## Technologies Used

+- HTML5
+- CSS3
+- Vanilla JavaScript

 ## Project Structure

 The project consists of three main files: